YasiiKB/Learning-Python-/Python Projects/Minesweeper/README.md

 In order to "dig" at a certain location, you type in the index of the row, then the column, separated by a comma (whitespace optional).
 The game "digs" repeatedly around that location if there are no bombs nearby.

 You can continue digging until either you hit a bomb (which is game over) or you've successfully dug up all n-b non-bomb locations (which is victory)!

-This repo contains two files:
-- minesweeper.py: implementation of minesweeper
-- minesweeper_empty.py: empty code template for you to start somewhere :)